 - 4.1.
-As a social landlord, Southampton City Council will continue to use mainly secure, lifetime tenancies and we encourage Registered Providers to do the same. - 4.2.
+As a social landlord, Southampton City Council will continue to use mainly secure, lifetime tenancies and we encourage Registered Providers to use the most secure form of tenancy available to them wherever possible in order to create settled homes for families to live in. - 4.2.
 Where fixed term tenancies are used the tenancy must be granted for a minimum of two years.
 The choice of tenancy term should be based on both individual needs and the characteristics of particular housing schemes.
 For example, we would expect Registered Providers to take into account needs such as consistency of schooling, employment, training, regeneration, family stability and community sustainability.
 Southampton City Council encourages Registered Providers to offer security of tenure for longer than two years.